andrewsawesome/MyApplication/README.md

 # MyApplication
 My first set of native applications.
-These will hopefully be updated to include useful furncions
+These will hopefully be updated to include useful functions

 # Supported Operating Systems
 The currently supported opperating systems are Windows and Android.